-Serbia: EC escalates infringement case against Serbia4.
-April 2017. / News Serbia Energy
+Serbia: EC escalates infringement case against Serbia, News Serbia Energy

 The Energy Community (EC) Secretariat an-nounced that it has sent a Reasoned Opinion to Serbia for non-compliance of the electricity trans-mission operator EMS with its obligation under Energy Community law to participate in a region-ally coordinate mechanism for allocation of elec-tricity cross-border capacities.